Buprenorphine (Buprenex) For Cats and Dogs: What Are The Side Effects and Alternatives?

 In cats, it is used by applying inside of cheek pouch or under the cat’s tongue.
 The drug is absorbed into the body directly from the mouth membranes making swallowing unnecessary.

-In dogs, it is typically administered via intravenous or under the skin.
+In dogs, it is typically administered via intravenous injection (into a vein) or under the skin.
 When given orally, this drug doesn’t work as well as in cats.
 If you are asked by your vet to provide injections of this drug at home, make sure you follow your vet’s instructions carefully.

 Side Effects Of Buprenorphine